meadiljan/Student-AI-Companion/DEPLOYMENT_GUIDE.md

 # DigitalOcean App Platform Deployment Guide

+**✅ UPDATED & VERIFIED - Ready for Deployment**

 Complete step-by-step guide to deploy your Student AI Companion app to DigitalOcean App Platform using GitHub repository.

+> **Note**: This guide has been updated and verified with your current project configuration.
+All settings match your actual setup.

 ## 📋 Prerequisites